Best Hiking + Parks to Explore Near Queens, NYC

 Welwyn Preserve in early summer

-Close to the parking lot is the Holocaust Memorial and Tolerance Center of Nassau County—the building is currently closed, but you can walk around the pretty Children’s Memorial Garden, dedicated to the 1.5 million Jewish children killed in the Holocaust.
+Close to the parking lot is the Holocaust Memorial and Tolerance Center of Nassau County, and you can walk around the pretty Children’s Memorial Garden, dedicated to the 1.5 million Jewish children killed in the Holocaust.
 There is also a fascinating collection of abandoned, overgrown, and graffitied greenhouses, which were part of the original estate (but too expensive to restore).

 Welwyn Preserve in late winter